liusi2019/ocd-journal/README.md

 "iforest_five_alpha.R"

-Code for comparing the performance of five estimators for alpha and threshold estimation, using predicted probablities from classifiers:
+Code for comparing the performance of five estimators for alpha and threshold estimation, using predicted probabilities from classifiers:

 "int_five_alpha_10_prob.R"